 Why?
 Because leading innovation is distinctly different than leading ongoing business operations.
-Innovation is different in 4 critical ways, because it is:
+Innovation is different in 4 critical ways:

 - Not only are outcomes uncertain, but the entire context of the innovation process is uncertain.
 Leaders can’t be sure if innovators are even pursuing the right general ideas.

-- High profile.
+- It is high profile.
 Typically, innovation efforts are among the most visible in the entire organization.

-- By definition, innovation is risky and failures are common, even likely.
+- Innovation is risky and failures are common, even likely.
 There can be dramatic ups and downs over the course of an innovation project, too.

-- Uncharted territory.
-Finally, innovators are unable to follow an established path in their work.
+- It is uncharted territory.
+Innovators are unable to follow an established path in their work.
 They don’t know where the road will take them, how long it will take to get there, or even how valuable their destination may be.

 For those involved in the day-to-day work of innovation, these differences mean their work takes a greater emotional toll than work in ongoing operations does.
 To sustain their innovation efforts over long periods of time and take the risks necessary for successful innovation, leaders must provide greater emotional support to their innovation teams.